-Do you want to be eating snack bars?
+Did you know that eating snack bars may not be good for your health?
 They are generally marketed as “granola,” “protein,” “energy,” or “nutrition” bars, but most of them are more like candy bars.
 The nonprofit Cornucopia Institute reports that snack bars are generally not as healthy as their manufacturers would like you to believe.

 Except for the certified organic bars, most snack bars contain unfamiliar chemical ingredients.
 Beware of bars labeled “natural,” which means nothing.
 Any company can put a “natural” claim on a product regardless of its ingredients.
 Natural bars can contain harmful chemicals.
 Many “natural” bars contain “soy protein isolate,” which should be avoided.